 Some people have deficiencies in one or more of these immunoglobulins, which puts them at risk for infections.

-You may need this test if your doctor suspects that you have a immunoglobulin deficiency.
+You may need this test if your healthcare provider suspects that you have a immunoglobulin deficiency.
 Symptoms of a deficiency in IgG, IgA, or IgM include frequent or severe infections such as:

 Viral lung infections

-Your doctor may recommend other tests, such as:
+Your healthcare provider may recommend other tests, such as:

 Complete blood count, including measuring the amount of certain cells in your blood